CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02d2-Postman-Ex1.md

 1. In order to make an API call, we first have to select the HTTP method.
 We are using the HTTP application layer protocol for API communication, but access to most APIs will be secured using SSL or TLS as indicated by `https` in the API URLs.

-    Three of the most common HTTP methods used in API calls are `GET`, `POST`, and `PUT`:

-    * A `GET` request is used when getting information from an API.
-A `GET` request specifies the information in which it is interested via the URL, parameters, and headers.
-    * A `POST` request is one that is sending information to the API.
-This is often in the form of creating a new data entry of some sort through the API.
-    * A `PUT` request is often used to update existing information through the API.
+We will discuss HTTP methods in more detail later in this lab.

-    In our example, we will be making a `GET` request, so please make sure this is the method selected.
+    In this example, we will be making a `GET` request, so please make sure this is the method selected.

     ![Postman Application Screen](assets/Postman-02.png)